lekoala/formidable-elements/readme.md

 JSON is great, but what when you want to pass callbacks, eg: onRender, onChange etc...

-In order to support this, you can pass dedicated function object values that have two signatures These will be replaced by the `replaceCallbacks` utility.
+In order to support this, you can pass dedicated object with the `__fn` key.

-Simple strings (evaluated again window object):
+These will be replaced by the `replaceCallbacks` utility and are evaluated against the window object.

     "onChange": {"__fn": "myGlobalCallback"}
     "onChange": {"__fn": "app.myGlobalCallback"} // can be nested

-EXPERIMENTAL: Full definitions using array [args, body] that use new Function constructor:

-    "onChange": {"__fn":["ev,inst","console.log(ev)"]}}

-(it's probably better to have some global app namespace rather than trying to fit code in a json config, therefore this feature is marked as experimental for now)

 ## Styling

 As much as possible, components have their style bundled (using `injectStyles` utility).
 They will be injected into document head on first use.

-If you want to load the styles yourself, you can insert before an element matching the id (styles won't load twice) (they will still be loaded in the js, so it's not perfect in terms of bandwidth).
+If you want to load the styles yourself, you can use the `.raw` variant of each element.
+It's the same code, but without injected styles.

 ## Bootstrap support